13 Bathroom IKEA Hacks That Actually Work in Small Spaces

 The Sink Shelf

-Disguise unsightly pipes under your bathroom sink and transform an awkward nook into a functional storage spot with two of IKEA’s genius corner shelving units.
+Disguise unsightly pipes under your bathroom basin and transform an awkward nook into a functional storage spot with two of IKEA’s genius corner shelving units.
 Suddenly having a pedestal isn’t so bad.

-Originally intended as a part of Ivar shelving units, this pinewood side piece takes on new life as a makeshift ladder in German blogger Antonia Schmitz’s tiny city bathroom, where it serves as a beautiful place to display makeup brushes and plants.
+Originally intended as a part of the Ivar shelving unit, this pinewood side piece takes on new life as a makeshift ladder in German blogger Antonia Schmitz’s tiny city bathroom, where it serves as a beautiful place to display makeup brushes and plants.

 The Elevated Doors

-Superfront might be the greatest thing to have ever happened to IKEA.
-Specializing in fronts, knobs, and legs, the global brand is on a mission to elevate iconic pieces, like the Pax wardrobes and Hemnes cabinets, with simple aesthetic upgrades.
-Finished in a white block pattern, this two-drawer vanity isn’t necessarily a lesson in making room for storage, but it is a lesson in bringing style to what little room you have.
+Finished in a white block pattern by Superfront, this two-drawer vanity isn’t necessarily a lesson in making room for storage, but it is one in bringing style to what little room you have with a simple upgrade.

-This story was originally published on November 13, 2018.
+This story was originally published November 13, 2018.
 It has since been updated.